psu13/mutable-hakyll/posts/internet-music-stories.md

 #### Discographical Ordering

-The above stories illustrate two different aspects of how I interact with music in my life.
+The above stories illustrate two different but similar aspects of how I interact with music in my life.
 I think I see music not just as a thing to consume and appreciate as _art_.
 I also have a side interest in _collecting_ it.
+Or at least collecting other information about it.
+It can be like a fun intellectual puzzle.

 Before all the music was stored in data centers collecting records was not quite such a weird idea.
+The main way to hear the music you wanted to hear was to buy the record.
 Sure you could sit next to your radio and wait for the next time your favorite single of the time came up in the station's rotation.
 But that is tedious and time consuming, so once you have the resources to do better you go buy stuff.

-But, you can't buy all of it.
+But, you could not buy _all_ of it.
 You have to know which are the most important things to get.
 Which recordings are the best.
 Which you should buy first.
 Which can wait.
 For me this was _especially_ true with recordings of Classical music.

 What I will never understand about Classical music recordings is why there are so many of them.
 But, given that there are, it's not enough to know you want to listen to a recording of, say, Bruckner's Third symphony.
-There are four different editions of the work that were published at various times.
+You have to narrow it down.
+There are four or five different editions of the work that were published at various times.
 Different conductors and orchestras make different choices about which one to play and how they play it.
-Here is a list of (maybe) every known current recording of this piece, organized by edition:
+Here is a list of (maybe) every known recording of this piece, organized by edition:

 > <a href="https://www.abruckner.com/discography1/symphonyno3indmino/">https://www.abruckner.com/discography1/symphonyno3indmino/</a>